The so-called completing the square is a method for solving quadratic equations of the form

 \[ \begin{align} \int_{0}^{\infty}e^{-\beta x}dx = \frac{1}{\beta}, \end{align} \]

 so the statement is true for $n = 0$.
-Now the statement already applies to $n$.
-Then follows by partial integration
+Now suppose the statement already holds for $n$.
+Then, by partial integration, it follows

 \[ \begin{align} \int_{0}^{\infty}x^{n + 1}e^{-\beta x} &= \left[-\frac{1}{\beta}x^{n + 1}e^{-\beta x}\right]_0^{\infty} + \frac{n + 1}{\beta}\int_{0}^{\infty}x^ne^{-\beta x}dx = \frac{n + 1}{\beta}\frac{n!}{\beta^{n + 1}} = \frac{\left(n + 1\right)!}{\beta^{n + 2}}. \end{align} \]

-The statement therefore applies to all $n\in\mathbb{N}$.
-Still applies
+The statement therefore holds for all $n\in\mathbb{N}$.
+Furthermore,

-For this one first calculates with Eq.
+To this end, one first computes with Eq.
 (A.8)

 \[ \begin{align} \frac{1}{e^x - 1} = \frac{e^{-x}}{1 - e^{-x}} = \frac{e^{-x} + 1 - 1}{1 - e^{-x}} = \frac{1}{1 - e^{-x}} - 1 = \sum_{n = 0}^{\infty}e^{-nx} - 1 = \sum_{n = 1}^{\infty}e^{-nx}. \end{align} \]